terraform-provider-openstack/terraform-provider-openstack/docs/resources/db_instance_v1.md

 * `configuration_id` - (Optional) Configuration ID to be attached to the instance.
 Database instance will be rebooted when configuration is detached.

 * `size` - (Required) Specifies the volume size in GB.
-Changing this creates new instance.
+Increasing the value resizes the attached volume in place.
+Decreasing the value is not supported.

 * `volume_type` - (Optional) Specifies the volume type to use.
 If you want to specify a volume type, you must also specify a volume size.
 Changing this